kanaka/mal/chuck/notes.md

   treated as list, yet there's a test performing `(count nil)` and expecting zero as result?
 - Does it make sense to compare, say, atoms in `=`?

+# Step 5

+- "This is especially important in Lisp languages because they tend to prefer using recursion instead of iteration for control structures."
+  <- I'd argue it's less of a lisp thing (see everything else related
+  to CL) and more a thing functional programming proponents have considered more elegant than introducing iteration constructs (see haskell, ocaml, erlang)
+- It's not really clear that the TCO change for `let*` involves the form you'd normally pass to `EVAL` to become the new `ast`.
+I had to reread this a few more times to understand that the "second `ast`" is actually its third argument...
+- Where did the check for `do` not being broken by TCO go?
+- What's the deal with the `quux/tests/step5_tco.qx` file?